Skip to Content

 In Illinois employers are required to pay time-and-a-half for all hours worked over 40 hours but overtime is not required for Sundays or legal holidays unless working those days would put the employee in excess of 40 hours for the week.

-Our Chicago overtime lawyers are often asked whether employees are entitled to overtime.
+Our Chicago wage & hour law attorneys are often asked whether employees are entitled to overtime.
 Common questions often include the following:

 Q: I am a salaried employee; can I get overtime?